CODE OF CIVIL PROCEDURE IN KUWAIT

 Complex business issues (such as those involving engineering and construction) sometimes take two or three years in the lower courts before final judgment is reached; however, it is impossible to predict the length of proceedings with any degree of precision.
 It may take up to a year for a judgment to be issued by the Court of Appeal once an appeal is filed and another two years for the final review to be completed if the appeal is then filed with the Court of Cassation.
 Due to this, business legal processes in Kuwait might easily last for six or seven years.

 In civil law nations like Kuwait, discovery is not a standard element of the proceedings.
-The judge is not likely to allow a party's request for broad discovery, and if she does, it will be handled quickly and in a superficial manner.
-Since Kuwait does not adhere to full disclosure, each side can provide any evidence they choose to support their position.
+The judge is not likely to allow a party's request for broad discovery, and if she does, it will be handled quickly and superficially.
+Since Kuwait does not adhere to full disclosure, each side can provide evidence to support their position.

 An Undisputed Legal, our Kuwait process servers keep our customers updated on the status of their active assignments.
 Undisputed Legal is happy to assist with serving legal documents and tracing and finding evasive individuals or entities.
 The Kuwait process servers who work for Undisputed Legal stay abreast of precedent-setting rulings and breaking news to better serve their clients under time constraints.